biobakery/MetaPhlAn/README.md

                         [stdout if not present]

 Required arguments:
-  --mpa_pkl MPA_PKL     the metadata pickled MetaPhlAn file --input_type {fastq,fasta,multifasta,multifastq,bowtie2out,sam}
+  --input_type {fastq,fasta,multifasta,multifastq,bowtie2out,sam}
                         set wheter the input is the multifasta file of metagenomic reads or the SAM file of the mapping of the reads against the MetaPhlAn db.
                         [default 'automatic', i.e. the script will try to guess the input format]

 Mapping arguments:
-  --bowtie2db METAPHLAN_BOWTIE2_DB
+  --mpa_pkl MPA_PKL     the metadata pickled MetaPhlAn file --bowtie2db METAPHLAN_BOWTIE2_DB
                         The BowTie2 database file of the MetaPhlAn database.
-                        REQUIRED if --input_type is fastq, fasta, multifasta, or multifastq --bt2_ps BowTie2 presets
+                        Used if --input_type is fastq, fasta, multifasta, or multifastq --bt2_ps BowTie2 presets
                         presets options for BowTie2 (applied only when a multifasta file is provided) The choices enabled in MetaPhlAn are: